unprovable/PastyPass/README.md

 # How to Install...

-This package should be agnostic across several
+This package should be agnostic across several different browsers and extension formats as they are _mostly_ homogenous.
+It almost certainly won't work on Safari, but I'm sure someone will fix that.

 ## Mozilla Firefox (or sim)